10 off-beat destinations for great Canadian road trips

 Best no-fee credit card for travel

-In a year that has been full of surprises, it’s important to remember to take a break.
+The last 17 months have been challenging so it’s important to remember to take a break.
 Loading up the car and hitting the road for an adventure in your own backyard is a great way to reconnect with both nature and your family.
 One of the most important things you can pack for travelling is a credit card that offers excellent travel benefits with no annual fee.
-The Home Trust Preferred Visa offers a host of travel-friendly benefits that can help you have the best road trip ever, including free emergency roadside assistance and guaranteed hotel reservations if you get held up on the way.
+The Home Trust Preferred Visa offers a host of travel-friendly benefits that can help you have the best road trip ever, including 1% cash back on all eligible purchases and guaranteed hotel reservations if you get delayed on the way.

 Visit our website to learn more and apply online today!